About us

 Our Revenue

 The EI is a not-for-profit organisation funded through a combination of fees from tens of thousands of individual members, hundreds of company members, and from sales of publications and tickets to our conferences and training courses.
 Our products and services meet the needs of professionals spanning the breadth of the energy sector, from oil and gas to renewable and energy efficiency technologies.
-They are continuously refined to keep pace with and support the changes under way in our field.
+They are continuously refined to keep pace with and support the changes underway in our field.

 Our investments